skytruong90/Bowie_State_REU--Summer2022/README.md

 ## How view the paper, poster, and presentation:
 1. In order to view the full presentation, going to the folder `Our Presentation`
-2. The poster can be view by clicking on the `poster.png`
+2. The full poster can be view by clicking on the `poster.png`
-3. The paper can be view by clicking on the `Research Paper.pdf`
+3. The full paper can be view by clicking on the `Research Paper.pdf`

 ## Our research paper:
 <img src="Paper pic.png" width="400">